 Thank you to all who came and supported the Christmas fair, this was such a success we hope to make this an annual event, so we look forward to seeing you all again next year.
 Burstow Parish Council and The Village Market team.
 Working together

 Since the introduction of the new black rubbish bins from Tandridge District Council we have received many queries and concerns e.g size, collections etc.

 Please see the TDC website for more information

 The Parish Council would like to draw peoples attention to overgrown/overhanging trees and hedges.
 Pedestrians should be able to pass safely and with ease along pavements but unfortunately this is often not the case.
 We would ask all residents to please check and ensure that any vegetation on their property is not causing an obstruction and putting pedestrians in danger.

 If your hedge is growing rapidly in this wet but warm weather please can you keep it cut back.
-Now that June is drawing to a close there should not be a problem with nesting birds and it is considered perfectly acceptable to carry out a side cut.
+During January and February is a perfect time for a spring cut before nesting birds take resident and it is considered perfectly acceptable to carry out a side cut.

 Many thanks for your help.

 This page initially shows the ten most recent news articles.
 You can use an article's link to view the full story.